-Rules and Requirements of the Medical University Hannover in order to maintain standards of good scientific practise
+Rules and Requirements to maintain standards of good scientific practise

-These guidelines refer to recommendations by the “Deutsche Forschungsgemeinschaft (DFG)” and the “ Hochschulrektorenkonferenz (HRK)”.
+These guidelines refer to recommendations by the “Deutsche Forschungsgemeinschaft (DFG CODE OF CONDUCT)”.

 Here we only state the most important rules.
-Please, see the pdf link above for the complete recommendations.
+Please, see the pdf links above for the complete recommendations.

 1.)
 Honesty is the fundamental principle in Science

 Honesty towards oneself and others is the fundamental principle of scientific work in all institutions and disciplines worldwide.
 Honesty is the ethical norm of every scientific practise no matter how different the respective disciplines are technically and thematically.
 The self-government of science is responsible for mainting the rules of good scientific practise.

 2.)
 Basic Principles of good scientific practise

 Scientists and their coworkers are obliged to follow the basic principles of scientic practise and to behave in an exemplary manner.
 They are also obliged to teach and train students and junior staff in the principles of good scientific practise, which especially applies to senior lecturers and professors.
 According to the recommendation of the DFG, the basic rules are:

 - documentation of results and securing primary data sets

 - consequent critics and doubt of own results